-The original Apple AirPlay is a proprietary system for streaming audio or video from an Apple source -- iOS, HomePod or Mac computer -- to another device over a home network.
-Now, AirPlay 2 expands these capabilities to include many more devices made by other manufacturers, and adds the potential for whole-house entertainment.
+The original Apple AirPlay is a proprietary system for streaming audio or video from one Apple source -- typically an iPhone, iPad or a Mac computer -- to another device over a home network.
+The upgraded AirPlay 2 system expands these capabilities to include many more devices made by other manufacturers, and adds the potential for whole-house entertainment.

-AirPlay 2 is backward compatible, and it works in the same way as the original -- tap the AirPlay icon on your phone, iPad or Mac to play your content on available speakers or video devices.
-The main difference is that older AirPlay devices won't be able to be included in multiroom groups.
+AirPlay 2 is backward-compatible and works the same way as the original: Hit the AirPlay icon on your phone, iPad or Mac to play your content on available speakers or video devices.
+The main difference is that older AirPlay devices won't be included in multiroom groups.

-Though AirPlay 2 was announced before the, the two have almost become synonymous.
-AirPlay 2 unlocks several promised features of the speaker, including multiroom and stereo pairing (the ability to ).
-It also allows you to ask Siri, Apple's voice assistant on the speaker and other devices, to play music in a particular room or throughout the house.
+Though AirPlay 2 was announced before the, the two quickly become synonymous.
+AirPlay 2 unlocked several features of the speaker, including multiroom and stereo pairing (the ability to ).
+AirPlay 2 also allows you to ask Siri, Apple's voice assistant on the speaker and other devices, to play music in a particular room or throughout the house.

-The two main pieces of Apple hardware that are specifically AirPlay 2 compatible are the Apple TV and the.
-But AirPlay 2 will also work with recent iPhones, iPads and Mac computers.
+The two main pieces of Apple hardware that are specifically AirPlay 2 compatible are the Apple TV and thedevices.
+But AirPlay 2 is designed to work with recent iPhones, iPads and Mac computers.

 - and newer

 If you have an iTunes 12.8 or greater, or a Mac with macOS Catalina or later.or the running TVOS 11.4 or greater, it can also act as an AirPlay 2 endpoint.
 That is you can stream to it from your device.
-Additionally, In order to control multiple speakers/devices via your Mac or PC you'll need
+Additionally, In order to control multiple speakers/devices via your PC you'll need

 - Bluesound (2i series)